Garrano: Characteristics

 The Garrano is small, with an average height at the withers of about 125 cm for stallions and some 120 cm for mares.
 Average weights are 350 kg and 300 kg respectively.
 The coat is commonly bay, often of a dark shade, and is usually without white markings.
 The facial profile is straight or slightly concave and the mane and tail are thick and black.
-The horses often have other gaits in addition to the usual walk, trot and canter.
+The horses often have an additional gait – the passo travado – in addition to the usual walk, trot and canter.

 Use

-The horses are almost invariably managed extensively, as a self-sufficient semi-feral population in the mountains of the North Region.
+Most horses are managed extensively, as a self-sufficient semi-feral population in the mountains of the North Region.
 They naturally form independent harems usually consisting of one stallion and a number of mares – approximately twenty on average.
 The harems are rounded up once a year and the colt foals are separated out and later sold.
-The comparatively limited number of stabled horses may be used for farm work, or raced at the pace or canter.
+The small number of stabled horses may be used for farm work, or raced – either at the passo travado or at the canter.